Krandelbord/file-fleet-admiral/Readme.md

 # File Fleet Admiral

 Aim of this project it to provide file-manager as close to MidnightCommander (MC) as possible with GTK-ui.
+Project is in developement stage.
+Everyone is welcome to participate.

 ### The most important things are:
 1. keep keybindings as close to MC as possible